grahamimac/parallel-corenlp/README.md

 A relatively quick, easy, and effective way to spin up a Spark cluster with the [Stanford CoreNLP Server 3.6.0](http://stanfordnlp.github.io/CoreNLP/download.html) installed and running on all nodes.
 This allows data analysts to parallelize computationally intensive Natural Language Processing tasks such as sentiment analysis using Stanford's state-of-the-art CoreNLP server.

+Note: This assumes some familiarity with Amazon AWS, Spark, and the command line.

 ### Setup

 Before we begin, we'll need to install Spark, the Spark EC2 package, and Fabric, and make a small edit.